VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

 HTTPS.

-You may also want to take a look at the Vital Deployer project, featuring a script to automatically build and deploy this application plus the Security Management UI, another component of the Vital security system.
+You may also want to take a look at the Vital Deployer project, featuring a script to automatically build and deploy this application plus other components of the Vital system.

 ## Usage